goaop/goaop-laminas-module/README.md

 Defining new aspects
 --------------------

-Aspects are services in the ZF2 application and loaded into the AOP container by the integration module after putting them into the `goaop_aspect` section in the `application.config.php file`.
+Aspects are services in the Laminas application and loaded into the AOP container by the integration module after putting them into the `goaop_aspect` section in the `application.config.php file`.
 Here is an example how to implement a logging aspect that will log information about public method invocations in the module/ directory.

 Definition of aspect class with pointcut and logging advice